-There is no shared sense of reality under capitalism.
-Capitalists cannot allow it.
-To sustain their rule, they must impose their interpretation of reality on everyone else.
+Capitalists cannot allow workers to have a shared sense of reality.
+To sustain capitalist rule, they must impose their interpretation of reality on everyone else.
 As Marx observed, the ideas that dominate society are those that serve the dominant class.

 Divide and rule

 We cannot experience the world outside of us directly.
 We can only interpret it through our senses.
 This interpretation, our sense of reality, depends on the social context.

 Alienation disconnects our understanding of reality from that of others.
 More than one in four Americans believe the 2020 election was stolen from Donald Trump, and nine percent believe that use of force is justified to restore him to the presidency.
 More than half this group believe that “A secret group of Satan-worshiping pedophiles is ruling the US government.”

 Capitalist ideology is full of crazy-making contradictions: We are told that racist inequality is based on biological differences; and we are told that anyone can make it if they try.
 ‘Free markets’ are based on wage slavery; imperialism parades as liberation; and war poses as humanitarian intervention.

 Working-class behavior, such as striking, seems crazy to the middle and capitalist classes.
 And while destroying the environment for profit makes sense to the ruling class, it seems crazy to everyone else.
 Women and men do not share the same sense of reality, nor do White and Black people.
 The COVID-vaccinated think it’s crazy to reject the vaccine, while anti-vaxxers think it’s crazy to trust the vaccine.
 The majority are actively discouraged from understanding what life is like for refugees, immigrants, the unhoused, the addicted, the disabled, and victims of war.